open-compensation-token-license/license-token-website/wikisrc/open-source-project-backers.md

 ## What Are Open Source Project Backers?

 Open source project backers are organizations, individuals, or businesses that financially or otherwise support open source projects.
 They recognize the significance of free and open software, providing resources to ensure its development, maintenance, and growth.
 Whether it’s through recurring donations, grants, sponsorships, or one-time financial contributions, these backers play an essential role in sustaining open source initiatives.
-To understand more about the financial dynamics, you can explore [open source project financial support](https://www.license-token.com/wiki/open-source-financial-support).
+To understand more about the financial dynamics, you can explore [open source financial support](https://www.license-token.com/wiki/open-source-financial-support).

 ## Why Back Open Source Projects?